 Unsubscribe From Shopping Emails

-Have your retirement taken out of your check before it even hits your account.
+Have your retirement removed from your check before it even hits your account.
 Pay yourself first.

 The same goes for emergency funds, too.

-There is something to be said for out of sight and out of mind when it comes to saving money.
+There is something to be said for out of sight and out of mind when saving money.

 Buy Cheap Foods

 Lean into the dirty dozen and the clean 15 when shopping for fruits and veggies.
-Consider buying a half of a cow from a farmer instead of grass fed beef in the market.
+Consider buying half a cow from a farmer instead of grass-fed beef in the market.
 Shop around for the best prices on organic dairy.
-Know what you should buy organic and non gmo and what really doesn’t matter so much.
+Know what you should buy organic and non-GNO and what really doesn’t matter so much.